-Toyota’s ‘Find a better way’ sponsorship idents required their new car safety technologies to be translated to the cricket field.
+Toyota wanted their new car safety technologies to be translated to the cricket field for their sponsorship of England Cricket.
 Our task was to create a ‘Cricket Box Airbag’ and ‘Rear-View Wicket Camera’.

-The airbag is a crotch saving measure that deploys to save the batsmen from a painful altercation with the ball.
-The rear-view wicket cam prop is a helmet attachment for the batsmen to position himself correctly in front of the stumps without the help of the umpire.
+The airbag is a crotch saving measure that deploys to save the batsman from a painful altercation with the ball.
+The rear-view wicket cam prop is a helmet attachment for the batsman to position himself correctly in front of the stumps without the help of the umpire.